 The Education Support Program (ESP) only covers the cost of tuition up to a maximum of $1,000 per award.
 Awards will be made for the exact amount requested for tuition.
-Funds to pay tuition in excess of $1,000, and other costs of attending the program such as travel, transportation, meals, materials, and transportation to and from airports (including rental cars) at the site of the education program, must be obtained from other sources or be borne by the ESP award recipient.
+Funds to pay tuition in excess of $1,000, and other costs of participating in a course such as travel, transportation, meals, materials, and transportation to and from airports (including rental cars) at the site of the education program, must be obtained from other sources or be borne by the ESP award recipient.

-Because of the limited amount of funding available, only full-time judges of state or local trial and appellate courts; full-time professional state or local court personnel with management responsibilities; and supervisory and management probation officials in judicial branch probation offices are eligible for the program.
+Because of the limited amount of funding available, only full-time judges of state or local trial and appellate courts; full-time professional state or local court personnel with management responsibilities or on a professional career track; and supervisory and management probation officials in judicial branch probation offices are eligible for the program.
 Senior judges, part-time judges, quasi-judicial hearing officers including referees and commissioners, administrative law judges, staff attorneys, law clerks, line staff, law enforcement officers, and other executive branch personnel are not eligible.
-The demand for the program precludes providing more than one award per year to any one recipient.
-Also, applicants are limited to one ESP award every other fiscal year (i.e. if awarded an ESP in FY 2015, the applicant will remain ineligible until FY 2017), unless the course specifically assumes multi-year participation, or the course is part of a graduate degree program in judicial studies in which the applicant is currently enrolled (neither exception should be taken as a commitment on the part of SJI’s Board of Director’s to approve consecutive ESP awards within a two-year period).
+Applicants are limited to one ESP award every other fiscal year (i.e. if awarded an ESP in FY 2018, the applicant will remain ineligible until FY 2020), unless the course specifically assumes multi-year participation as part of a certificate program.

-Awards are only for courses presented in a U.S. jurisdiction (other than the one in which the applicant resides, except in the case of online programs) that are designed to enhance the skills of new or experienced judges and court managers; or are offered by a recognized graduate program for judges or court managers.
-Attendance at annual or mid-year conferences or meetings of a state or national organization does not qualify as an out-of-state educational program for ESP purposes, even though it may include workshops or other training sessions.
+Awards are only for courses presented by the NJC and ICM in a U.S. jurisdiction to participants in the U.S. or U.S. Territories.
+These courses are designed to enhance the skills of new or experienced judges and court managers.
+Participation during annual or mid-year conferences or meetings of a state or national organization does not qualify for ESP purposes, even though the conference may include workshops or other training sessions.

 HOW AND WHEN TO APPLY